Posted by Eric Schmidt, Executive Chairman, Google

 Posted by Xiangye Xiao, Product Manager, Handwriting input

-Gmail and Docs offer wide language support, however in some cases using the keyboard is less than ideal.
+(Cross-posted on the Gmail blog) Gmail and Docs offer wide language support, however in some cases using the keyboard is less than ideal.
 Whether you’re a student trying to include a foreign phrase in your paper or an international consultant hoping to begin your message with a friendly local greeting, now you’ll be able to use your own handwriting to input words directly into Gmail and Google Docs with your mouse or trackpad.
+To try it out, enable input tools in Gmail or Docs and select the handwriting input (represented by a pencil icon) of the language you want to use.

 More information about Google Apps Indonesia visit our site www.sadaasia.com, we are Google Apps Reseller Indonesia